How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 6. Take Advantage of Third-Party Controls

 Third-party app developers can now create custom controls for their apps.
 So, just as with third-party widgets in the widget picker, you'll see third-party controls appear in the control picker.
-You likely won't see any of these appear until after the final stable releases of iOS 18 and iPadOS 18.
+Now that iOS 18 and iPadOS 18 have been released, you may start seeing more of your apps appear in Control Center, such as Drafts, Halide, Instagram, and TickTick.

 7. Resize Icons for Bigger or Smaller Controls